phalcon-orphanage/docs/en/assets.md

 ## Overview
 `Phalcon\Assets` is a component that allows you to manage static assets such as CSS stylesheets or JavaScript libraries in a web application.

-[Phalcon\Assets\Manager](api/Phalcon_Assets#assets-manager) is the component you can use to register your assets and use them throughout your application.
-If you are using the [Phalcon\Di\FactoryDefault](di) container, the Assets Manager is already registered for you.
+[Phalcon\Assets\Manager][assets-manager] is the component you can use to register your assets and use them throughout your application.
+If you are using the [Phalcon\Di\FactoryDefault][di-factorydefault] container, the Assets Manager is already registered for you.
 You can access it using the `assets` key from your Di container.

 ```php
 <?php